coinexchain/dex-manual/docs/08_dex_app.md

 ### JSON Messages

 A CoinEx Chain's full node can be configured to dump json messages to Kafka.
+These json messages can be divided into two kinds.

+The first kind of messages are constructed from Tendermint's "events".
+After a transaction's execution, it will generate some events and return them to Tendermint.
+These events carry important information, so we convert them into json format and dump them to Kafka.

+The second kind of messages are only sent to Kafka and Tendermint can not get them.
 These json strings are generated using Golang's built-in `json` package from Golang's structs.
 These structs are described as below.

 Whenever a new block is committed, the following message is produced.
 ```go